 She has been supported by many scholarships including The Drapers' de Turckheim Scholarship, Dalcroze Eurhythmics Scholarship, The Harold McMaster Taggart Award and The Annie Ridyard Scholarship in 2011 and 2010.
 She is very grateful to have been supported by an Arts Council of Northern Ireland Award.
 Masterclasses include Dame Kiri Te Kanawa, Barbara Bonney, Raymond Leppard, Laurent Pillot (as part of an international conference on the diva with the European Opera Centre), Kathryn Harries, Mark Shanahan, Roger Vingoles, Anne Howells, Mary King, Paul Farrington, Patricia MacMahon, Robin Stapleton, Anthony Spiri, Tara Erraught and Ruhe Henning (presented by Opera Collective Ireland) and Catherine Wyn-Rogers.

-To find upcoming public performances please check the News page.
 To enquire about having Sarah perform at your event, please get in touch via the Contact page.
-Note, this biography is for information purposes only and must not be reproduced.
-Please get in touch for an up to date version.
+Note, this biography is for information only.
+Please get in touch for an up-to-date version.